lyhuynh130195/Bikeshare/README.md

 pdsnd_github

 Description
-In this project, we embark on a data exploration journey through bike share systems in three major U.S. cities: Chicago, New York City, and Washington.
+In this project, we embark on a data exploration journey through bike share systems in three major U.S. cities: Chicago, New York City, and Washington in 2017.
 Our goal is to provide an interactive terminal-based experience that allows users to answer intriguing questions by employing descriptive statistics.

 Files used
 bikeshare.py